utkunx/learn/linux-guides-docs/clean-install.md

 # pre info

-   * everythiing seems to working,
 * (Minimal instructions for installing arch linux on an UEFI NVMe system with full system encryption using dm-crypt and luks)
-    * The official installation guide \([https://wiki.archlinux.org/index.php/Installation\_Guide](https://wiki.archlinux.org/index.php/Installation_Guide)\) contains a more verbose description.

 # boot media steps